jevansbio/MajorTrackR/README.md

 ## 6. Alluvial plots for visualising flow between dynamic communities.

-MajorTrack comes with a method for plotting the flow of individuals between dynamic communities using [alluvial plots](https://en.wikipedia.org/wiki/Alluvial_diagram).
+MajorTrack uses the python package [pyAlluv](https://github.com/j-i-l/pyAlluv) for plotting the flow of individuals between dynamic communities using [alluvial plots](https://en.wikipedia.org/wiki/Alluvial_diagram).
 There are a few packages for doing alluvial plots within R that I have experimented with, but so far I have found they don’t deal well with things like